rte-france/Grid2Op/docs/createbackend.rst

 Note the number for each element in the substation.

-In this example, for substaion with id 0 (bottom left) you decided that the powerline with id 0 (connected at this substation at its origin end) will be the "first object of this substation".
+In this example, for substaion with id 0 (bottom left) you decided that the powerline with id 0 (connected at this substation at its origin side) will be the "first object of this substation".
 Then the "Load 0" is the second object [remember index a 0 based, so the second object has id 1], generator 0 is the third object of this substation (you can know it with the "3" near it) etc.